forafekt/hybricam-complete/README.md

 Mobile-browser camera application developed with Angular, Django & Django REST.
 This project was developed on a clients need for a product event, where they need to retrieve customer information then allow the user to take a photo of the product and add filters to the picture then save or share the image.
-After the even the client then needs to extract the data.
+After the event the client then needs to extract the data.

 ## TODO:
-* Clean-up Service-worker and other PWA elements.
+* Clean-up serviceworker and other PWA elements.
 * Package the 'serve' app.
 * Add more dynamic to API.
 * Clean code.
+* Refresh page after closing/canceling camera.
+* Optimize permissions for other browsers.
+* Consider celery
+* Idea to develop a scraper for any hashed share from user to display as a social feed at app root.

 ## Getting Started